 - Ensure that any subcontractors that create or receive PHI on behalf of the business associate agree to the same restrictions and conditions that apply to the business associate.

 As with any industry, keeping up with the latest technological trends and app usage is deemed necessary in a demanding, consumer-driven, competitive environment.
 But are ease of use and consumer demands worth the risk involved with PHI?

-With more than 300,000 health-related mobile apps available for use in the healthcare space, the instance of a data incident is more than likely to occur without proper security and compliance measures in place.
+With more than 300,000 health-related mobile apps available for use in the healthcare space, the instance of a data incident is more than likely to occur without the proper security and compliance measures in place.